Ilona Szwarc

-Ilona Szwarc (b.
-1984, Warsaw) is a Polish photographer now residing in the United States.
-She attended School of Visual Arts and Yale University.
-In 2013 she assembled her series American Girls The series consists of 100 photographs created with a 4x5 large format camera.
+Ilona Szwarc (born 1984 in Warsaw) is a Polish photographer now residing in the United States.
+She attended the School of Visual Arts and Yale University.
+In 2013 she assembled her series American Girls, comprising 100 photographs created with a 4x5 large format camera.
 In 2015 she created the magazine I am a Woman and I Feast on Memory.

 In 2013 she received a third place World Press Photo prize, in the Observed Portraits category.
 In 2014 she received the Arnold Newman Prize for New Directions in Photographic Portraiture.
-In 2015 she was awarded the Richard Benson Prize for Excellence in Photography and in 2020 she was a finalist for a Hopper Prize In 2017 she was included in the FOAM Talent London exhibition (for artists under the age of 35).
+In 2015 she was awarded the Richard Benson Prize for Excellence in Photography and in 2020 she was a finalist for a Hopper Prize.
+In 2017 she was included in the FOAM Talent London exhibition (for artists under the age of 35).